prcutler/circuitpython-programs/README.md

 File: `pyportal-albumart.py`

 Using a PyPortal Titano, when I am logged into my website, silversaucer.com, I can have the site pick a random record.
 That record's cover art is then displayed on the PyPortal.

+## Tips.md
+A collection of tips and tricks for CircuitPython, inspired by [todbot](https://github.com/todbot/circuitpython-tricks).